North Vietnam national football team: History

-Since North Vietnam was not a member of international federations such as FIFA, the AFC, or the International Olympic Committee, its football team participated in very few international competitions.
+Since North Vietnam was not a member of major international federations such as FIFA (until 1964), the AFC, or the International Olympic Committee, its football team participated in very few international competitions.
 Their most notorious international participations were in the football tournament of the Games of the New Emerging Forces (GANEFO).
-North Vietnam proved to be a relatively strong side in the GANEFO competition, finishing fourth in the 1963 edition and third in the 1966 edition.
-They also earned third place in the football-only GANEFO event that took place in 1965.
+North Vietnam proved to be a relatively strong side in the GANEFO competition, finishing fourth in the 1963 edition (only losing third place to a university team representing Uruguay on a coin toss) and third in the 1966 edition.
+North Vietnam also earned third place in the football-only GANEFO event that took place in 1965.

-After Vietnamese reunification, both North and South Vietnamese teams were superseded by the Vietnam national football team, which represents the unified Socialist Republic of Vietnam.
+After Vietnamese reunification in 1975, both North and South Vietnamese teams were superseded by the Vietnam national football team, which represents the unified Socialist Republic of Vietnam.
 With unified Vietnam having taken over South Vietnam's membership of FIFA and the AFC, its historical football record is nominally merged with that of South Vietnam, while North Vietnam is treated as a separate team.